Vivienne Vignettes: Olympia

 The Big Decision

-Near the end of her Certificate IV in Training and Assessment course at Victoria University, their Centre for Learning and Development invited Olympia to apply for a teaching role at the university.
-It was a great opportunity to use her experience in a new setting.
-Olympia felt refreshed and valued, working with welcoming staff and eager students while contributing to the development of teaching policies.
+Near the end of my Certificate IV in Training and Assessment at Victoria University, I was invited to apply for a teaching role within the university.
+It felt like a breath of fresh air.
+I was surrounded by supportive colleagues and enthusiastic students, and I contributed to the development of teaching policies.
+I felt valued again.

 A New Life Built on Curiosity and Joy

-She joined a book club, took watercolour classes from a respected artist, and became active with the NGV and the Incinerator Gallery.
+I joined a book club, took watercolour classes with a respected artist, and became involved with the NGV and the Incinerator Gallery.
+That reconnection with art, creativity, innovation and community felt exciting.

 The Quiet Power of Time that Belongs to You

-She joined a Professional Writing and Editing course at VU to develop skills and find her community.
-Olympia won short story competitions and published poems.
-In 2021, she published her first book, Yiasou Yarraville, with support from a local council grant and a bank.
+With time finally on my side, I enrolled in a Professional Writing and Editing course at Victoria University.
+I wanted to develop my skills and connect with others who shared that passion.
+Before long I entered and won short story competitions, published poems, and in 2021, I published my first book, Yiasou Yarraville, supported by a local council grant and a bank.

-Today, Olympia is the inaugural Maidstone Community Centre Writer in Residence for 2026.
+In 2026, I was honoured to become the inaugural Maidstone Community Centre Writer in Residence.

 Stay Curious and Connected

-Now in her sixties, Olympia can finally choose her path.
-She feels calmer and more curious about her future, and she enjoys saying yes to opportunities that delight her.
-After decades of work, study, and caring for others, Olympia now fills her days with art, history, reading, conversation, and community.
+Now in my sixties, I can finally choose my own path.
+I feel calmer, more curious, and more open to what lies ahead.
+I say yes to opportunities that delight me.
+After decades of work, study, and caring for others, my days are now filled with art, history, reading, conversation, and connection.

-Olympia’s story is a powerful reminder that leaving a long corporate career can be a generous, creative, vivacious beginning.
+Looking back, my story is a powerful reminder that leaving a long corporate career does not have to be an end but can be a generous, creative, vivacious beginning.